 A LightmapA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

-See in Glossary stores a set of values for the parameters which control Unity’s Global Illumination (GI) features.
+See in Glossary Parameters Asset contains a set of values for the parameters that control Unity’s lighting features.
 These Assets allow you to define and save different sets of values for lighting, for use in different situations.